liuchengxu/vim-clap/docs/src/plugins/plugins.md

 enable = true
 ```

 This plugin implements the sublime-syntax and tree-sitter highlighting.
-The sublime-syntax is feature-limited and pretty experimental, this plugin primarily focues on the tree-sitter highlighting support.
+The sublime-syntax is feature-limited and
+pretty experimental, this plugin primarily focues on the tree-sitter highlighting support.

-Officially tree-sitter supported languages:
+Currently tree-sitter supported languages:

-- Bash, C, Cpp, Go, Javascript, Json, Markdown, Python, Rust, Toml, Viml
+- Bash, C, Cpp, Dockerfile, Go, Javascript, Json, Markdown, Python, Rust, Toml, Viml